gom9000/xp-bus-simplebus/interface-rpi/README.md

 # xpSimpleBUS Interface to RPi
-Software driver to connect xpSimpleBUS to RaspberryPi.
+Software driver to connect xpSimpleBUS to RaspberryPi through the *A/D Mux Bridge* board.

 ![overview](simplebus-interface-rpi.jpg)